 When the server firmware unconfigures a failing processor, and there are no unassigned or unlicensed processors available on the managed system, the processor unconfiguration can cause the logical partition to which the processor is assigned to shut down.
 To avoid shutting down mission-critical workloads when your server firmware unconfigures a failing processor, you can use the HMC to set partition availability priorities for the logical partitions on your managed system.
 A logical partition with a failing processor can acquire a replacement processor from one or more logical partitions with a lower partition-availability priority.
-The managed system can dynamically reduce the number of processors used by shared processor partitions with lower partition-availability priorities and use the failing processor.
-If this does not provide enough processor resources to replace the failing processor.
-If the down logical partitions with lower partition-availability priorities and use those freed processor resources to replace the failing processor.
+The managed system can dynamically reduce the number of processors used by shared processor partitions with lower partition-availability priorities and use the freed processor resources to replace the failing processor.
+If this does not provide enough processor resources to replace the failing processor, the managed system can shut down logical partitions with lower partition-availability priorities and use those freed processor resources to replace the failing processor.
 The acquisition of a replacement processor allows the logical partition with the higher partition-availability priority to continue running after a processor failure.